A Different Kind of Peace Initiative

 How is this different from past civil society initiatives?

-Previous civil society initiatives — dialogue forums, joint declarations, people-to-people projects — are valuable, but they are advisory.
+Previous civil society initiatives—dialogue forums, joint statements, person-to-person projects—are valuable, but they are consultative.
 They lack democratic legitimacy and decision-making authority.
-The Joint People's Assembly is different in kind: it is a democratically elected body with the authority to reach binding territorial and security agreements.
+The Joint Peoples Assembly is different in kind: it is a democratically elected body with the authority to reach binding security and territorial agreements.

 Does this require Hamas to agree?

-No. Assembly delegates are elected from civil society — trade unions, civic organizations, religious bodies, professional associations — not from political parties.
-Hamas neither authorizes nor delegitimizes a body that is not drawn from its political ecosystem.
+No. Assembly delegates are elected from civil society—labor unions, civic organizations, religious bodies, professional associations—not from political parties.
+Hamas does not authorize or delegitimize a body that does not emerge from its political ecosystem.

-The assembly's operations — equal salaries, office budgets, support staff for 480 delegates — are funded by the international "Friends of Pax Democratica" coalition.
-The cost is meaningful but is dwarfed by the cost of continued conflict.
-Concrete budget estimates are available on request.
+The assembly's operations—equal salaries, office budgets, support staff for 480 delegates—are funded by the international "Friends of Pax Democratica" coalition.
+The cost is significant, but it is infinitesimal compared to the cost of continued conflict.
+Concrete budget estimates are available upon request.

 How long would the assembly run?

 The assembly is a multi-year process.
-Comparable peace processes — Ireland, Colombia — required four to six years of structured engagement.
-The assembly is designed for that horizon, with mechanisms for confidence-building, trauma-informed dialogue, and binding agreement in distinct phases.
+Comparable peace processes—Ireland, Colombia—required four to six years of structured engagement.
+The assembly is designed for that horizon, with mechanisms for trust-building, trauma-informed dialogue, and binding agreements in distinct phases.

 What can I do to help right now?

-Read the proposal, then bring it to a peace organization, faith community, civic association, or professional body you belong to.
+Read the proposal, then take it to a peace organization, religious community, civic association, or professional body you belong to.
 Urge a formal debate.
 Propose a resolution of support.
-The full guide is on the Take Action page.
+Full guidance is found on the Take Action page.

 Read the Proposal

-The full case for the Joint People's Assembly — including the historical evidence and the design of the process — is laid out in detail.
+The full case for the Joint Peoples Assembly—including the historical evidence and process design—is laid out in detail.